bgschiller/progressively-uncover-code/README.md

 </script>
 ```

 Now is a good time to add some styling.
 Choose a highlight theme by playing around on the pygments website with the "Use this style" dropdown: [pygments.org/demo/6850635/](http://pygments.org/demo/6850635/).
+I recommend using a dark-text, light-background style, even if that's not what you usually code on.
+Projectors don't show dark backgrounds very well.

 Once you've picked out a style, export it to a css file by running